Leadership and Governance

 The overall contribution which a director makes to the success of the Manna Community CIC business and the attainment of its community benefit objectives, is a key consideration when determining whether that director’s remuneration is consistent with the Asset Lock.

 Manna Community CIC will always be transparent about directors’ remuneration.
 No effective control can be exercised over the remuneration of directors unless directors’ remuneration arrangements are transparent.
 Manna Community CIC is obliged to disclose certain details about their directors’ remuneration as part of its annual CIC Report.
 In addition, Manna Community CIC will keep copies of directors’ service contracts, or memoranda of their terms, available at an appropriate place for inspection by our stakeholders.

-Because Manna Community CIC exists to provide benefit to members of the local community within the Minster Quarter of Central Doncaster, its Directors have also taken the decision to facilitate Freedom of Information requests.
+Because Manna Community CIC exists to provide benefit to members of the local community, its Directors have also taken the decision to facilitate Freedom of Information requests.

 Good Governance Code